chef/chef-web-docs/chef_master/source/errors.rst

 Organization not found
 -----------------------------------------------------
-If you see this error when trying to recreate the ORGANIZATION-validator.pem, it's possible that the chef-client itself was deleted.
+If you see this error when trying to recreate the ORGANIZATION-validator.pem, it's possible that the Chef Infra Client itself was deleted.
 In this situation, the ORGANIZATION-validator.pem will need to be recreated.
 In these directions, ``ORGANIZATION`` should be replaced with the name of your organization.

 .. tag manage_webui_policy_validation_reset_key